hidelab/pxn/docs/getting-started/inputs.md

 List of datasets:

-1. `gtextoil`

-This dataset uses as base the GTex toil dataset.
+- `gtextoil`- This dataset uses as base the GTex toil dataset.
     - Gene universe size: 19561
     - Number of samples: 7847
     - Number of tissues: 54

-2. `gtextoil_iBrain`

-This is a subset of the `gtextoil` dataset that includes only brain and immune tissues.
+- `gtextoil_iBrain` - This is a subset of the `gtextoil` dataset that includes only brain and immune tissues.
     - Gene universe size: 18994
     - Number of samples: 2746
     - Number of tissues: 22

-3. `HGU133plus`
+- `HGU133plus`

 This dataset uses as base the HGU133plus microarray barcode dataset.
     - Gene universe size: 20590
     - Number of samples: 3207
     - Number of tissues: 72

-### `gene_sets` folder
+### The `gene_sets` folder

 Each reference gene set gets processed for a particular gene expression background to ensure that only genes expressed in the background dataset are included in the gene set used for analysis.
 This results in unique background-gene set combinations that are labelled using the gene set and background dataset internal tags.

 List of gene sets:

-1. `MSigDBv7\__gtextoil`

-This geneset contains the pathways from MSigDB version 7 filtered for the gene universe of the GTex toil (gfilter) dataset.
+- `MSigDBv7\__gtextoil`- This geneset contains the pathways from MSigDB version 7 filtered for the gene universe of the GTex toil (gfilter) dataset.
   - Pathways: 1186
   - Pathway pairs: 702689

-`MSigDBv6\__gtextoil`

-This geneset contains the pathways from MSigDB version 6 filtered for the gene universe of the GTex toil (gfilter) dataset.
+- `MSigDBv6\__gtextoil`- This geneset contains the pathways from MSigDB version 6 filtered for the gene universe of the GTex toil (gfilter) dataset.
   - Pathways: 851
   - Pathway pairs: 361628

-2. `genedex\__gtextoil`

-This gene set contains the gene lists of AD facets available in Genedex (accessed Nov 2024), processed for the GTex toil (gfilter) dataset.
+- `genedex\__gtextoil` - This gene set contains the gene lists of AD facets available in Genedex (accessed Nov 2024), processed for the GTex toil (gfilter) dataset.
   - Pathways: 242
   - Pathway pairs: 16834

-3. `MSigDBv7\__HGU133plus2`

-This geneset contains the pathways from MSigDB version 7 filtered for the gene universe of the HGU133plus2 barcode (gfilter) dataset.
+- `MSigDBv7\__HGU133plus2` - This geneset contains the pathways from MSigDB version 7 filtered for the gene universe of the HGU133plus2 barcode (gfilter) dataset.
   - Pathways: 1199
   - Pathway pairs: 718189

-4. `MSigDBv6\__gtextoil`

-This geneset contains the pathways from MSigDB version 6 filtered for the gene universe of the GTex toil (gfilter) dataset.
+- `MSigDBv6\__gtextoil` - This geneset contains the pathways from MSigDB version 6 filtered for the gene universe of the GTex toil (gfilter) dataset.
   - Pathways: 851
   - Pathway pairs: 361628

-### `std_gene_tables` folder
+### The `std_gene_tables` folder

 This directory contains a series of standard tables prepared for different reference gene sets.
 These files are used as the source to prepare the gene set files in the `gene_sets` folder.
 There are three tables included by default in the pipeline, one for each source database.
-The naming convention is \`[GENESETNAME\]\_pathway\_table.csv` This is where custom user-specific standard tables (see below) should be place to ensure consistency.
+The naming convention is `\[GENESETNAME\]\_pathway\_table.csv` This is where custom user-specific standard tables (see below) should be place to ensure consistency.

 ## Creating custom gene sets

 To run the pipeline with your own gene set you will need to generate a standard table, which is basically a tab-separated file with two columns: `set_name` and `genes`.
 This file should be place inside the `std_gene_tables` folder following the file naming convention of standard tables (described above).
 The `set_name` column indicates the name of the pathway or gene list, and the `genes` column lists the Entrez IDs of the genes in that pathway.
 If a pathway has 10 genes, this table would have 10 rows for that pathway, one for every gene, where the pathway name is repeated.
-You can find several examples inside the folder `scripts/example_notebooks` on how to generate this table from unprocessed inputs from public databases such as [MSigSB](https://github.com/hidelab/PDxN_2.0/blob/main/analysis/pipeline_pdxn_2.0/scripts/example_prep_notebooks/prep_geneset-MSigDB_v7.ipynb) or custom gene sets like [Genedex](https://github.com/hidelab/PDxN_2.0/blob/main/analysis/pipeline_pdxn_2.0/scripts/example_prep_notebooks/prep_geneset-Genedex_2024.ipynb).
+You can find several examples inside the folder `scripts/example_notebooks` on how to generate this table from unprocessed inputs from public databases such as [MSigSB](https://github.com/hidelab/pxn/pipeline/scripts/example_prep_notebooks/prep_geneset-MSigDB_v7.ipynb) or custom gene sets like [Genedex](https://github.com/hidelab/pxn/pipeline/scripts/example_prep_notebooks/prep_geneset-Genedex_2024.ipynb).

 Regardless of the starting point, the standard table should look like this: